Toby Harnden: Books

-In 2016, Abebooks listed Bandit Country as the 14th most-searched-for out-of-print book in the English language.
 In 2019, novelist David Keenan named Bandit Country as one of the top 10 books written about the Troubles, stating: "One of my fascinations with Northern Ireland in the 1970s and 80s is how it became a place where different rules applied, where reality itself seemed up for grabs.
-Nowhere was this more the case than the "Provisional Republic" of South Armagh, AKA Bandit Country, with its handmade 'sniper at work' signs and its community militias all surveyed by the watchtowers and helicopters of the British army.
+Nowhere was this more the case than the 'Provisional Republic' of South Armagh, AKA Bandit Country, with its handmade 'sniper at work' signs and its community militias all surveyed by the watchtowers and helicopters of the British army.
 Toby Harnden's book is a compulsively fascinating tour of this alternative universe."
 In 2002, BBC journalist and author Peter Taylor, a veteran of more than three decades of reporting in Ireland, listed Bandit Country in his top 10 books on the Troubles, concluding: "Courageous journalism and compulsive reading as Harnden goes inside the most impenetrable and deadly of the IRA Brigades.
 Good judgment; great sources."
 In 2003, it was reported that the British authorities had tried to use possession of a copy of Bandit Country as evidence against an alleged Irish republican dissident accused of terrorist offenses: "An attempt was also made to lodge the possession of Toby Handen's 'Bandit Country' as evidence against one of the accused."
+After falling out of print, the book was reissued with a new foreword in 2024.

 Dead Men Risen was published by Quercus Books in March 2011.
 Publication was delayed after the Ministry of Defence objected to certain passages on "security" grounds.
 The book had already been cleared for publication by the MOD after a four-month review process that Harnden had agreed to as part of a contract that provided him with access to the Welsh Guards.
 Following a legal dispute between the MOD and Quercus, the MOD agreed to purchase all 24,000 copies of the first print run of the book, at a cost to the UK taxpayer of £151,450, and oversee their pulping.
 It was well-reviewed and reached number four on The Sunday Times bestseller list.
 In May 2012, it was awarded the Orwell Prize for books.
 Orwell prize judges Helena Kennedy, Miranda Carter and Sameer Rahim said: "It sometimes seems that we only care about the soldiers fighting in our names when they are killed.
 Once the platitudes are over we forget about them.
 Toby Harnden's remarkable book takes us into the hearts and minds of the Welsh Guards in a way that is both compelling and visceral.
 It challenges every citizen of this country to examine exactly what we're asking soldiers to do in Afghanistan."